Frank Warren (promoter): Sports network

 Warren's major vehicles for promotion are Sports Network Ltd and Sports Network Europe, which employ 15 people, but rises up to 1,000 on the day of a big fight.
 In 1995 Warren signed an exclusive deal with the pay-TV operator British Sky Broadcasting, but having moved his promotions successfully around all of the UK television networks, he has now severed all ties with Sky Sports.

 After the loss of the dispute with Calzaghe, Sports Network Ltd was put into administration.

 BoxNation

 In July 2011, Warren started the BoxNation TV channel alongside the Boxing Channel Media Limited group.
 The channel was originally free-to-air and only released on the Sky platform, but on 1 December 2011 BoxNation was broadcast on Virgin Media for the first time and became a subscription channel at the same time.

 Other interests

 Warren was also the founder and owner of the London Arena.
 Beset by transport problems, he was about to raise additional finance until shot - he says the incident cost him £8million, as he was forced to sell it in 1996.

 Warren also invested in Bedford RFC "Bedford Blues" during the 1996–97 season, taking over as chairman from Ian Bullerwell.
+According to Warren, he was persuaded to invest in Bedford, who were struggling near the bottom of the second tier.
+Warren admitted that the structure and governance of rugby were a "culture shock" compared to his boxing background, where deals were made directly without intermediaries or governing bodies.
+He criticised the traditional "badge and blazer mentality" prevalent in English rugby, stating it needed to be modernised without disregarding tradition.
+Legal difficulties, including a freezing of his assets due to a contractual dispute with boxing promoter Don King and the criminal conviction of a junior partner for theft from the club, forced Warren to relinquish ownership, selling the club for £1 to focus on its success rather than recovering his investment.
+Warren lost at least £2.5 million during this tenure.
+Speaking on the financial loss, he said, "I done my balls on it, and that was a lot of money back then."
+Despite the financial loss, he "loved every moment of it."